Fomalhaut C

 Fomalhaut C, also designated LP 876-10, is the distant third star of the Fomalhaut system.
-It is about five degrees from Fomalhaut, roughly halfway between it and the Helix Nebula.
+It is about five degrees from Fomalhaut, roughly halfway between it and the Helix Nebula on the sky.
 It is currently 2.5 ly from Fomalhaut (A), and 3.2 light-years away from Fomalhaut B (0.987 pc).
 The entire system is approximately 25 ly from the Solar System.

 Discovery and observation

 DSS image of Fomalhaut, the primary star of the system.
 This image does not contain Fomalhaut C.